 My posts have total editorial independence from these investors and also Bradford, even when they touch on products and services these companies produce, compete with, or invest in.
 The same goes for all content on Re/code and at our conferences.
 No one in this group has influence on or access to the posts we publish.
 We will also add a direct link to this disclosure when we write directly about the companies.

 Noah Kulwin is a senior at UC Berkeley studying Political Economy.
-He is originally from Montclair, New Jersey, and has been on the staff of The Daily Californian, UC Berkeley’s student newspaper, since 2011.
-He will be working in summer 2014 as an intern for The Awl.
+He is originally from Montclair, New Jersey.
+Previously he was an intern for The Awl and an editor for the startup Umano.
+Before all that, he worked for The Daily Californian, UC Berkeley’s student newspaper.

-In Fall 2013, he was the Daily Cal’s Opinion Editor, and he is now an associate editor of the paper’s twice-monthly Weekender magazine.
-Previously, he interned for the Association for Civil Rights in Israel (ACRI), and he currently serves as the West Coast representative to the J Street U National Student Board.
+Noah has also interned for the Association for Civil Rights in Israel (ACRI), and he served as the West Coast Representative to the J Street U National Student Board in 2013-2014.